-- In some cases, these transfers also seem to have contributed to eliminating barriers to entry into certain productive activities.
-They have increased liquidity in the poorest communities, thus favoring trade and development in these areas (ECLAC, 2010). - This type of transfers guarantees a stable amount of money that does not depend on macroeconomic or labor fluctuations.
+- They have positive impacts on welfare, in particular, extreme poverty, nutrition, health, school attendance. - The "negative" impacts on labour market (disincentives to work) seems to be, in general, null of very low. - This type of transfers guarantees a stable amount of money that does not depend on macroeconomic or labour fluctuations.
 Short and long term positive impacts. - Although CCTs have called the technical and political attention of the region, they account for only 0.25% of the countries' GDP, an aspect that restrains the effect they can have on poverty and inequality.

-3. What is still to be done?
+What is still to be done?
 Future challenges